bmolnar91/workbook/module_web_with_python.md

 - Operations: the installation, migration, support, and maintenance of complete systems
 - Thus the waterfall model maintains that one should move to a phase only when its preceding phase is reviewed and verified.

-Agile project management:
+**Agile** project management:

-Agile is a time boxed, iterative approach to software delivery that builds software incrementally from the start of the project, instead of trying to deliver it all at once near the end.
+- Agile is a time boxed, iterative approach to software delivery that builds software incrementally from the start of the project, instead of trying to deliver it all at once near the end.

 #### What are the SCRUM roles?

+Scrum Master:

-Scrum Master: - The team's coach, and helps Scrum practitioners achieve their highest level of performance. - In the Scrum process, a Scrum Master differs from a traditional project manager in many ways, including that this role does not provide day-to-day direction to the team and does not assign tasks to individuals. - A good ScrumMaster shelters the team from outside distractions, allowing team members to focus maniacally during the sprint on the goal they have selected. - While the Scrum Master focuses on helping the team be the best that it can be, the product owner works to direct the team to the right goal.
+- The team's coach, and helps Scrum practitioners achieve their highest level of performance.
+- In the Scrum process, a Scrum Master differs from a traditional project manager in many ways, including that this role does not provide day-to-day direction to the team and does not assign tasks to individuals.
+- A good Scrum Master shelters the team from outside distractions, allowing team members to focus maniacally during the sprint on the goal they have selected.

+Product Owner:

+- While the Scrum Master focuses on helping the team be the best that it can be, the product owner works to direct the team to the right goal.
 The product owner does this by creating a compelling vision of the product, and then conveying that vision to the team through the product backlog.

-Product Owner: - Responsible for prioritizing the backlog during Scrum development, to ensure it's up to par as more is learned about the system being built, its users, the team and so on.
+- Responsible for prioritizing the backlog during Scrum development, to ensure it's up to par as more is learned about the system being built, its users, the team and so on.

+Scrum Team:

-Scrum Team: - Although individuals may join the team with various job titles, in Scrum, those titles are insignificant.
-Scrum methodology states that each person contributes in whatever way they can to complete the work of each sprint. - This does not mean that a tester will be expected to re-architect the system; individuals will spend most (and sometimes all) of their time working in whatever discipline they worked before adopting the agile Scrum model.
+- Although individuals may join the team with various job titles, in Scrum, those titles are insignificant.
+Scrum methodology states that each person contributes in whatever way they can to complete the work of each sprint.
+- This does not mean that a tester will be expected to re-architect the system; individuals will spend most (and sometimes all) of their time working in whatever discipline they worked before adopting the agile Scrum model.
 But with Scrum, individuals are expected to work beyond their preferred disciplines whenever doing so would be for the good of the team.

 #### What are the SCRUM ceremonies?

-Sprint Planning:
+1. Sprint Planning:
    This is where the team meets and decides what they need to complete in the coming sprint.

-Daily Scrum:
+2. Daily Scrum / Daily Standup:
    This is a standup meeting, or a very short – 15-minute mini-meeting – for the team to make sure they're all on the same page.

-Sprint Review:
+3. Sprint Review:
    This is another type of meeting, but one in which the team demos what they shipped in the sprint.

-Sprint Retrospective:
+4. Sprint Retrospective:
    This is when the team reviews their work, identifying what they did well and what didn't go as planned, so they can make the next sprint better.

 #### What are the SCRUM artifacts?

 Scrum's artifacts represent work or value to provide transparency and opportunities for inspection and adaptation.
 Artifacts defined by Scrum are specifically designed to maximize transparency of key information so that everybody has the same understanding of the artifact.

 The Scrum Artifacts are:

+1. Product Backlog:

-Product Backlog: - An ordered list of everything that is known to be needed in the product.
+- An ordered list of everything that is known to be needed in the product.
 It is the single source of requirements for any changes to be made to the product.
 The Product Owner is responsible for the Product Backlog, including its content, availability, and ordering.

-    Sprint Backlog:
+2. Sprint Backlog:

 - The set of Product Backlog items selected for the Sprint, plus a plan for delivering the product Increment and realizing the Sprint Goal.
 - A forecast by the Development Team about what functionality will be in the next Increment and the work needed to deliver that functionality into a "Done" Increment.

-    Increment:
+3. Increment:

 - The sum of all the Product Backlog items completed during a Sprint and the value of the increments of all previous Sprints.
-          At the end of a Sprint, the new Increment must be "Done", which means it must be in useable condition and meet the Scrum Team's definition of "Done".
+- At the end of a Sprint, the new Increment must be "Done", which means it must be in useable condition and meet the Scrum Team's definition of "Done".
-        - When a Product Backlog item or an Increment is described as "Done", everyone must understand what "Done" means.
-Although this may vary significantly per Scrum Team, members must have a shared understanding of what it means for work to be complete, to ensure transparency.
+- Although this may vary significantly per Scrum Team, members must have a shared understanding of what it means for work to be complete, to ensure transparency.
 This is the definition of "Done" for the Scrum Team and is used to assess when work is complete on the product Increment.

 #### What is the main goal of a retrospective meeting?